hands-on-cloud/hands-on.cloud/hugo/content/How to create and deploy your first Python AWS Lambda Function/index.md

 authors:
   - Andrei Maksimov
 ---
+# How to create and deploy your first python 3.6 AWS Lambda Function

 {{< my-picture name="How-to-create-and-deploy-your-first-python-aws-lambda-function" >}}

 ## What is Lambda function

 [AWS Lambda Functions](https://aws.amazon.com/lambda/) is a service, which provides short execution time compute service for running your code in response to any kind of events.

 ## Lambda function use cases